AtharSayed/Intellitube/Readme.md

 # 🎥 Intellitube (Youtube Video Analyzer)

-This project  provides a clean Gradio interface to **transcribe,summarize  and interact with YouTube videos**, all **locally and efficiently**, using:
+This project  provides a clean Gradio interface to **transcribe,summarize  and analyse YouTube videos**, all **locally and efficiently**, using:

 - 🧠 **Faster Whisper** for fast, accurate transcription
 - 🤖 **Mistral model via Ollama** for efficient local summarization and Q&A